zavalalabs/zavalalabs.github.io/_posts/2024-11-10-Electric-Car-Things.md

 ## The Haves and the Have Nots

+## Accesability

+### ADA Acessability
+Handicap spaces with eleectric chargers

 ## Public Charging Infrastructure
 ### EVGo

 ####  EVgo Autocharge+

-The good and the bad:
+##### The good and the bad:

 The concept is great and more places should adopt it, in practice, it is a pain to setup.
+In my local area where we have decent LTE/5G connection on mobile devices, attempting to setup the AutoCharge+, all i got was errors left and right, took about 15-20 minutes and 2 different charging location.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/C2CHXWWGj3A?si=rnPQrWSC9c9PEH6s" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>